 One of the key aspects of the last two farm bills was the extension of the Specialty Crop Block Grant program through fiscal year 2018.
-The program is a much-needed effort to help specialty crop producers balance the uncertainties of agriculture production with improvements to their products and the access consumers have to those products.
-We strongly support maintaining this program and building on its success.
+The program is a much-needed effort to help specialty crop producer’s balance the challenges and uncertainties of agriculture production with improvements to their products and the access consumers have to those products.